 Like all Massachusetts-chartered savings banks, Salem Five Direct’s deposits are insured by the FDIC and Depositors Insurance Fund (DIF).

 The combination of FDIC and DIF insurance provides customers of Salem Five with full deposit insurance on all of your deposit accounts.
 The FDIC insures all deposits up to $250,000 per depositor and up to $250,000 per depositor for traditional and Roth IRAs.
 All deposit amounts above the FDIC limits are insured in full by the Depositors Insurance Fund.

 As an online division of Salem Five Cent Savings Bank, Salem Five Direct offers its product line nationwide to U.S. Citizens and Resident Aliens with valid Social Security numbers.

 As an internet bank, Salem Five Direct has no brick-and-mortar branches.
 Opening any type of account, including an eOne Savings account or eCD Special, with must be done online.

 As an online division of Salem Five Cents Savings Bank (Salem Five), Salem Five Direct operates under Salem Five’s FDIC Certificate (# 23296) and shares its financial history.

 Established in 1855, Salem Five Cents Savings Bank was known as the "Nickel Bank," because the first day’s deposits ranged from five cents and up.
 Headquartered in Salem, Massachusetts, the Bank has always considered itself innovative, and in 2015 added the Cardless Cash ATM, which allows customers to “open the bank’s mobile app on their smartphone, put in the amount they want withdrawn, then visit an ATM, scan a QR code, and pick up their money.”

-Salem Five Bancorp (parent company of Salem Five) recently completed the acquisition of Georgetown Bank (MA) and Georgetown Bancorp Inc. Prior to the acquisition, Salem Five was Massachusetts’ ninth largest bank, with assets in excess of $4.6 billion and more than 137,000 customer accounts.
+Earlier this year, Salem Five Bancorp (parent company of Salem Five) completed the acquisition of Georgetown Bank (MA) and Georgetown Bancorp Inc. Following the acquisition, Salem Five has become Massachusetts’ seventh largest bank, with assets in excess of $4.6 billion and more than 137,000 customer accounts.